Tools & Workflow

 Loom25 videos/month$12.50/user/month

-💡 Pro tip: The Crit offers the best value for unlimited feedback at a flat rate.
-Compare: one hour with a design consultant costs $100-200, while The Crit Pro costs $29/month for unlimited critiques.
+💡 Pro tip: One hour with a design consultant costs $100-200.
+The Crit Pro costs $29/month for unlimited critiques.

 What to Look for in a Critique Tool